LuisFranco12/FullStack-Website/README.md

 ```
 git clone https://github.com/username/Pokemon.git
 ```
-##### Then, navigate to the project directory and install the dependencies
+##### Then, navigate to the project directories and install the dependencies
 ```
+cd backend
-cd Pokemon
+cd client
 ```
 ```
 npm install